wp-plugins/andora-lightbox/readme.txt

 = Features =

-* Responsive when used with responsive theme.
+* Responsive.
-* Lightweight script, focused on performance.
+* Lightweight script, great performance.
-* Custom image uploader and organizer.
+* Custom image organizer.
+Easy to manage large galleries.
 * Unlimited number of images.
 * Easy to add to any page or post - just insert a shortcode.
 * Compatible with all major browsers and mobile devices.